 For those skin types prone to breakouts, you know the skepticism well when looking at products made “for sensitive skin.”
 When you get pimples from shaving, that could be the exact issue.
 Many shaving creams and after shave products have irritating chemicals that can dry out and exacerbate pimples.

 If your skin looks irritated and sprouts pimples after shaving, there may be a simple solution, such as changing out your razor blades.
 By following our expert shaving tips, you can rid yourself of acne and razor bumps following close shaves.

 How to Prevent Pimples After Shaving

 Pimples after shaving can be prevented by preparing your skin with a warm, damp washcloth and using a high-quality shaving cream or shaving soap.

-Your shaving routine is the most important step to preventing razor bumps and acne after shaving, especially if your beard grows in thicker.
+Your shaving routine is the most important step to preventing razor burns and acne after shaving, especially if your beard grows in thicker.
 Many men experience ingrown facial hairs from improper shaving regimens and dull razors.

 Expert tips to avoid these issues when shaving so your skin looks bright and smooth: